SE-of-nobody/SmartFlightCheckInKiosk/README.md

-# SmartFlightCheckInKiosk
+# Readme

-## 1.Choose Login
+## 1. Choose Login

 Chooselogin.java is the entry point of the entire project.

 By running this class, you can choose to log in as a passenger or as an employee

 ![img.png](ReadmeImg/chooselogin.png)

-## 2.Passenger
+## 2. Passenger

 Click passenger and then enter the passenger's login page.
 On this page, you can choose three ways to check-in

 ![img.png](ReadmeImg/login.png))

-### 2.1Log in
+### 2.1 Log in

 The first method is to click the first button" Booking Number" and you can enter the check-in of different people through the book number in the following table: